nickyliux/nl_rigging_tools/README.md

 reload(nl_rigging_tools)
 nl_rigging_tools.main()
 ```
-## To do
+### To do

-* Study matrix for more efficient constraint calculation
+* Study matrix for more efficient constraint calculation.
-* Understand more about how professional animators work
+* Understand more about how professional animators work.
-* Study more about rigging in Houdini
+* Study more about rigging in Houdini.